 According to the study authors, “When survey respondents were asked what would make a healthcare company ‘the best,’ coverage was ranked as most important (23%), followed by customer service (11%), cost (7%), and access (6%).
 They conclude, “Such basic ‘asks’ would be unheard of in most industries.”

 Patient Provider Communication & Engagement in Service Recovery

-In fact, many leading hospital executives are already searching for ways to build trust and build patient loyalty, taking inspiration from the hospitality and travel industry.
+In fact, many leading hospital executives are searching for ways to build trust and build patient loyalty, taking inspiration from the hospitality and travel industry.
 Their practices of real-time problem resolution are decades in the making and are useful to healthcare, since many patients simply want to be heard.

 Service recovery facilitates direct communication, offering timely attention to a patient’s needs.
 Still, many providers don’t know where to start.
-They’re unsure what their customer needs, or they don’t have tools to take immediate corrective actions–sometimes both.
+They are unsure what their customer needs, or they don’t have tools to take immediate corrective actions–sometimes both.
 In either case, here’s how providers can start the service recovery feedback loop:

 - Set a goal: What does your organization hope to achieve?
 Is it higher volume or better customer satisfaction scores?
 Setting a goal will help your team pick the right technology tools or manual processes for achieving the desired result.

 - Pick the best tools: There are many digital strategies for gathering consumer data, so it’s critical to select the right one for your organization’s needs.

 - Commit to seeing it through: Prioritize continuous improvement once you operationalize the service recovery process.

 Build a plan for best practices.
 This is a major part of creating a patient engagement program.
 Here are the five main pillars of service recovery, as defined by top consumer brands:

 - Practice active listening: Active listening involves being able to summarize a patient’s statements, empathizing with the situation, and asking specific questions.
 This practice shows you’re genuinely interested in what they have to say.